 Format > Format timeline items...

 Opens a dialog to set the format of the time points on the time axis.
-The settings will be displayed in the Editor as well as used the RTF or HTML output or when printing.
+The settings will be displayed in the EEditor as well as used the RTF or HTML output or when printing.

 Show every n-th numbering: every n-th numbering in the time axis will be shown.
 Enter 0 to have no numbering shown at all.